-Are you a manager in a company and frustrated about how to handle your people?
+Are you a manager in a company and frustrated about handling your people?

-Do want to learn how great managers think and manage thousands of people under them?
+Do you want to learn how great managers think and manage thousands of people under them?

-Well, if you said, then this book summary will help you a lot.
+If you said yes, this book summary would help you a lot.

 Overall, this summary will develop a business sense in you.

-You will learn about the key aspects of improving performance in a company.
+You will learn about the critical aspects of improving performance in a company.

 This summary is a compilation of the best lessons I have learned from this book.